kikokhaledu/news_feed/DOC.md

 i could have used django-filters to do the filtering but i think its easier that way a

+you will need a .env file which is provided via email

 ## License
 [by khaled yasser](kikokhaled.u@gmail.com)